-Multi-strategy expanded canvas portfolio solutions are the primary bread and butter focus of Picture Perfect Portfolios and with that in mind we turn our attention towards Newfound Risk Managed US Growth (NFDIX) in this mutual fund review.
+Multi-strategy expanded canvas portfolio solutions are the primary bread and butter focus of Picture Perfect Portfolios and with that in mind we turn our attention towards Newfound Return Stacked® Risk Managed U.S. Stocks & Bonds (NFDIX) in this mutual fund review.

 All of the credit for this Sunday morning writing session goes towards online friend and fellow DIY investor HML Compounder who suggested I review this fund.

 So instead of enjoying a leisurely Sunday, I’ve got HML Compounder (who you should follow on Twitter) to thank/blame for having my eyes glued to a computer monitor while my fingers hen-peck away at the keyboard.

 I have to admit my overall knowledge of the US Mutual fund landscape is rather limited due to one extreme bias.

 Hence, I’m not able to purchase US Mutual funds but I’m fortunate to have unlimited access to US listed ETFs and closed-end funds.

 Thus, aside from Standpoint Multi-Asset Fund this is only the second at bat I’ve had with regards to reviewing a US listed mutual fund.

 We’ll later pop the hood of this fund and check out all of the goodies inside but for now I’ll tease you by saying this is the only expanded canvas equity and treasury combination fund with exposure to factor equity, trend following and options based strategies that I’m aware of.

 Given its unique combination of ingredients let’s explore what this fund offers in detail and its potential application in portfolios at large.